G1ukb/Sandbox_v2/AWS/education/AWS_Certified_Developer/ElasticLoadBalancing(ELB).md

         </big></big></b>
     </summary>

-Группы автоматического масштабирования — **политики динамического масштабирования**
+Auto Scaling Groups - **Dynamic Scaling Policies**
-- Самый простой и легкий в настройке способ политик расширения инстансов для ASG
+- The simplest and easiest to configure instance expansion policies for ASG
-  - Например
+  - For example
-    - Когда срабатывает сигнал тревоги CloudWatch (например, ЦП > 70%), добавьте 2 единицы.
+    - When a CloudWatch alarm is triggered (eg CPU > 70%), add 2 units.
-    - При срабатывании тревоги CloudWatch (например, ЦП < 30%), удалите 1
+    - When a CloudWatch alarm is triggered (e.g. CPU < 30%), remove 1
-  - Так же есть запланированные действия
+  - There are also planned actions
-    - Увеличить в 3.00 уменьшить в 13.00
+    - Increase at 3.00 decrease at 13.00
-  - Предусмотреть масштабирование на основе известных шаблонов использования.
+  - Allow for scaling based on known usage patterns.
-    - увеличьте минимальную вместимость до 10 в 17:00 по пятницам.
+    - Increase minimum capacity to 10 at 5:00 pm on Fridays.

-Так же есть функция **прогнозирующее масштабирование**
+There is also a function **predictive scaling**
-- На основе данных метрик работы ASG и ELB можно составить полиси с учетом прогноза нагрузки
+- Based on these ASG and ELB performance metrics, you can create a policy taking into account the load forecast

-**Хорошие показатели для масштабирования**
+**Good indicators for scaling**
-- CPUUtilization: средняя загрузка ЦП. использование в ваших инстансах
+- CPUUtilization: Average CPU utilization. use in your instances
-- RequestCountPerTarget: чтобы убедиться, количество запросов на EC2 экземпляры стабильны
+- RequestCountPerTarget: to make sure the number of requests on EC2 instances is stable
-- Средний сетевой вход/выход (если ваше приложение привязано к сети)
+- Average network input/output (if your application is network bound)
-- Любая пользовательская метрика (которую вы получили с помощью CloudWatch)
+- Any custom metric (that you obtained using CloudWatch)

-**После масштабирования срабатывает период восстановления (cool-down) (по умолчанию 300 секунд)**.
+**After scaling, a cool-down period is triggered (default 300 seconds)**.
-В течение периода восстановления ASG не будет запускать и не прекращать дополнительные экземпляры (чтобы метрики стабилизировались)
+During the recovery period, ASG will not start or stop additional instances (so that the metrics stabilize)

 </details>
 <br>